Nanshenger/ICT523/README.md

 # ICT523
-This is the project page of ICT523
+This is the project page of ICT523.
+For communication or learning only.